Chart Color Schemes

 Keilor Park is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, Keilor Park's population is estimated at around 2,770.
-This reflects an increase of 86 people since the 2021 Census, which reported a population of 2,684.
-The change was inferred from AreaSearch's resident population estimate of 2,764 following examination of ABS ERP data release in June 2024 and additional validated new addresses since the Census date.
-This level of population equates to a density ratio of 826 persons per square kilometer.
-Keilor Park's growth rate of 3.2% since the census positions it within 1.3 percentage points of the SA3 area (4.5%).
-Population growth was primarily driven by overseas migration, contributing approximately 87.0% of overall population gains during recent periods.
+The population of the Keilor Park statistical area (Lv2) is estimated to be around 2,844 as of November 2025.
+This reflects an increase of 160 people since the 2021 Census, which reported a population of 2,684.
+The change is inferred from AreaSearch's resident population estimate following examination of the latest ERP data release by the ABS in June 2024 and validation of additional 12 new addresses since the Census date.
+This level of population equates to a density ratio of 849 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The Keilor Park (SA2) has shown competitive growth fundamentals, with its 6.0% growth since census being within 1.3 percentage points of the SA3 area's 7.3%.
+Population growth for the area was primarily driven by overseas migration contributing approximately 87.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, Keilor Park is expected to grow by 193 persons to 2041, reflecting an increase of 6.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, the Keilor Park (SA2) is expected to grow by 193 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 3.3% in total over the 17 years.

 Frequently Asked Questions - Population